-<0> For Huntington Memorial HospitalRoss Goldberg818-597-8453, x-1 </0>
+<0> for Huntington Memorial HospitalRoss Goldberg, 818-597-8453, x-1 </0>

 Huntington Memorial Hospital is a 625-bed not-for-profit hospital that is home to the only Level II Trauma Center in the San Gabriel Valley.
-In addition to being granted Magnet status in 2011, Huntington Hospital has been ranked nationally by in two specialties and was named the 8 best hospital in California.
+In addition to being granted Magnet designation in 2011, Huntington Hospital has been ranked nationally by in two specialties and was named the 8 best hospital in California.
 Renowned for its programs in neurosciences, cardiovascular services and cancer care, Huntington Hospital is an active teaching hospital with graduate medical education programs in internal medicine and general surgery.
-Consistent with its mission, the hospital provides millions of dollars annually in charity care, benefits for vulnerable populations, health research, education and training and support programs that may otherwise be absent from the community.
+Consistent with its mission the hospital provides millions of dollars annually in charity care, benefits for vulnerable populations, health research, education and training, and support programs that may otherwise be absent from the community.
 For more information, go to .